 Premature babies, MenB vaccine and paracetamol

-Read this NHS leaflet to find out how to use paracetamol to prevent and treat fever after MenB vaccination.
+This leaflet on GOV.UK explains how to use paracetamol to prevent and treat a high temperature after MenB vaccination.

 Rare side effects of the MenB vaccine

-In very rare cases, they may have a severe allergic reaction (anaphylactic reaction) within a few minutes of the vaccination.
+In very rare cases, they may have a severe allergic reaction (anaphylaxis) within a few minutes of the vaccination.
 This can cause breathing difficulties and collapse.

 It's very alarming at the time, but the doctor or nurse giving the vaccine will have been trained in how to treat these reactions.